 Communication in the workplace is very important; we all know this.
-It's the number one skill that employers want in their employees.
+According to Job Outlook 2005 (Bethlehem, PA: National Association of Colleges and Employers) it is the number one skill that employers want in their employees.
 Communication skills contribute to interpersonal skills and teamwork skills, which means relating well with others, whether it be clients or other workmates.
 Some communication skills come easily to us, like being assertive, speaking up at meetings, or writing effective emails.
 Yet other skills are not so easy for everyone.
 We all have our strengths and areas to improve.
 So how can you start improving your communication skills in the areas you need to?

 First of all, it is important to know the difference between passive, aggressive, and assertive communication.
 Passive communicators are afraid to speak up, avoid direct eye contact, and agree with others even when they don’t really agree.
 Aggressive communicators interrupt and intimidate others, speak loudly, and try to control groups.
 Assertive communicators speak openly in a conversational tone, have good eye contact, and value themselves and others.
 We obviously want to be assertive communicators in the workplace, but how?
 Here are three ways to do so, whether you are just getting started in your industry or new job or you are an experienced professional.